population-research/uganda-covid/response/wber_response.md

 6. On page 21, the authors note that they interact lockdown variables with “whether the household was engaged in agricultural production in the prior round.”
-This makes it very difﬁcult to interpret Table 5; why not use engagement in agricultural production from the 2019/20 UNPS data?
-At the least, I’d like to see the authors justify making this variable dynamic in more speciﬁc detail.
+This makes it very difficult to interpret Table 5; why not use engagement in agricultural production from the 2019/20 UNPS data?
+At the least, I’d like to see the authors justify making this variable dynamic in more specific detail.

 7. The authors’ choices about how to deﬁne short-run, medium-run and non-lockdown are unclear.
 Based on Figure 1, it’s hard to understand why period